 Screenwriting can seem like a dauntingly technical form.
-This course teaches how to write a film script, with plenty of writing exercises and analysis of scripts and films.
-On completion of the course, students will have a set of tools needed to write their own scripts: learning to write visually, working with character and conflict, and building narrative.
+This introduction to Screenwriting short course teaches students how to write a film script, with plenty of writing exercises and analysis of scripts and films.
+On completion of the course, students will have a set of tools for writing their own scripts: learning to write visually, working with character and conflict, and building narrative.
 The main focus is on screenwriting for the UK market but the US and European markets are also explored.

 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

-|Thursday 4 October 2012||18:30 - 20:30||10 weekly classes||£350.00||CE2383||Enrollment Closed|
+|Thursday 5 October 2017||18:30 - 20:30||10 weekly classes||£440.00||CS2383||Apply Now|

-|Thursday 24 January 2013||18:30 - 20:30||10 weekly classes||£350.00||CE2383||Apply Now|
+|Thursday 18 January 2018||18:30 - 20:30||10 weekly classes||£440.00||CS2383||Apply Now|

-|Thursday 2 May 2013||18:30 - 20:30||10 weekly classes||£350.00||CE2383||Apply Now|
+|Thursday 3 May 2018||18:30 - 20:30||10 weekly classes||£440.00||CS2383||Apply Now|

 Some knowledge of films and/or filmmaking.